Flight Nurse

 Rivier University – RN-to-MSN, MSN Bridge, Post-Master’s Certificates

-Based in Nashua, New Hampshire, the Rivier University Nursing School offers multiple on-campus and online nursing programs for RNs, non-nurses, and advanced practice registered nurses (APRNs).
+Based in Nashua, New Hampshire, Rivier University Nursing School offers multiple on-campus and online nursing programs for RNs, non-nurses, and advanced practice registered nurses (APRNs).
 All programs feature access to state-of-the-art experiences at the newly renovated Nursing Simulations and Clinical Education Center, emphasizing telehealth and remote clinical assessment experiential learning.

 Online & Hybrid Flight Nurse Degree Programs